AbhisekGanguly/stock_sentiment_analysis/README.md

 * An Azure Cognitive Services for Language account and API key
 * A Twitter Developer account and API credentials

-You will also need to install the following Python packages:
+You will also need to install the python libraries listed in the requirements.txt file.
+To install them you can run the following command in your terminal:

-`pip install tweepy pandas matplotlib textblob azure-cognitiveservices-language-textanalytics`
+`pip install -r requirements.txt`

+I would suggest making a seperate environment to do so.
+It can be done by running the following command in your terminal:

+`python -m venv env`

+Then, activate the environment by running the following command:

+`env\Scripts\activate`

+Alternatively, you can use the Anaconda distribution to create a virtual environment.

+`conda create -n env python=3.10`

+Then, activate the environment by running the following command:

+`conda activate env`

 ## Usage